 - Marinette County Waterfall Tour – A 2.5 hour trip from Milwaukee, Marinette County has over 14 waterfalls to explore.
 You can hike, camp, or picnic the day away.
 You can also drive through 125 miles of scenery as you look at the color-rich landscape.
 Click here to learn more.

-- Upper Mississippi River Valley – A 3 hour drive from Milwaukee, the Mississippi River boasts nearly 250 miles of gorgeous fall scenery.
+- Upper Mississippi River Valley – This fall road trip is a longer drive (3 hours!), but worth it!
+The Mississippi River boasts nearly 250 miles of gorgeous fall scenery.
 Drive through small towns like Diamond Bluff, Nelson, and Ferryville.
 Stop at river barges like Lock and Dam Number 4 and take in the sights of the river and the forest behind it.
 BONUS: Click here for a WINE TOUR in the area!
-WHAT WHAT?!

-- Whitefish Dunes State Park – A 2.5 hour trip from Milwaukee, Whitefish Dunes State Park in Door County offers hiking trails that are situated in between Lake Michigan and the forest.
+- Whitefish Dunes State Park – A 2.5 hour trip from Milwaukee, Whitefish Dunes State Park in Door County offers hiking trails situated between Lake Michigan and the forest.
 These walks entertain children with both sand and fall colors.
 Click here to learn more.

 - Kettle Moraine Pike Lake Unit – located about 50 minutes away from Milwaukee just east of Hartford, WI.
 Connected to the south and north end of Kettle Moraine, walk through trails providing miles of beautiful scenery.
 Click here to learn more!

 - Kettle Moraine Northern Unit – only 60 minutes away from Milwaukee, enjoy the same beautiful trails you see in other parts of Kettle Moraine.
 Bring your basketball or soccer ball and enjoy the parks there as well.
 Click here to learn more!